-This Middle Eastern dish is a delicious vegetarian dip made with roasted aubergines and tahini – a smooth paste made from sesame seeds and olive oil.
+This Middle Eastern baba ganoush recipe makes a delicious vegetarian dip, with roasted aubergines and tahini – a smooth paste made from sesame seeds and olive oil.
 It’s traditionally served as part of a mezze (starter) platter with warmed pitta or flat breads to dip.
 To give the dip an extra smoky flavour hold the aubergines over an open flame with tongs, turning, until the skin blackens and blisters before roasting or cook over hot barbecue coals until tender.

 - 2 large aubergines

 - 4tbsp tahini

 - Parsley sprig, to garnish

 Preheat the oven to 200°C/400°F/Gas Mark 6.
 Prick the aubergines all over with a fork and place in a baking tray.
 Roast for 30-35 mins until the skins have blackened and the flesh is very soft.
 Cool for 10 mins then peel.